Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Control of FDR and FNR

 The individual sequential test statistics $\Lambda_n^{(k)}$ form the building blocks of our Sequential BH Procedure, which we define in the next section.
 Like the original BH procedure which compares $p$-values, the sequential procedure involves ranking test statistics.
-At the current level of generality, the sequential test statistics may be on completely different scales and so we must introduce \textit{standardizing functions} $\vphi^{(k)}$, $k\in[K]$, which are applied to the test statistics $\Lambda_n^{(k)}$ before ranking them.
-For this purpose, the standardizing functions can be any increasing functions such that $\vphi^{(k)}(A_s^{(k)})$ and $\vphi^{(k)}(B_s^{(k)})$ do not depend on $k$.
+At the current level of generality, the sequential test statistics may be on completely different scales and so we must introduce \textit{standardizing functions} $\vphi^{(k)}$, $k\in[K]$, which are applied to the test statistics $\Lambda_n^{(k)}$ before ranking them, and the Sequential BH Procedure in the next section is defined in terms of standardized test statistics $\wtilde{\Lambda}_n^{(k)}=\vphi^{(k)}(\Lambda_n^{(k)})$.
+The only required property of the standardizing functions is that they are increasing functions such that $\vphi^{(k)}(A_s^{(k)})$ and $\vphi^{(k)}(B_s^{(k)})$ do not depend on $k$.
 For simplicity, here we take the $\vphi^{(k)}$ to be piecewise linear functions such that That is, for $k\in[K]$ define